aibtcdev/ai-agent-crew/README.md

 ### Agents

-- TODO: where they are defined
+- Agent definitions are in the `agents.py` file

 ### Tools

-- TODO: where they are defined
+- Tool definitions are in the `/tools` directory